 Somehow in all this transition everything clicked into place, to the point where Simmons to this day seems to promise every upcoming new Kiss studio album is a blend of Creatures and 1976’s Destroyer.
 The album’s big hit “I Love it Loud” is still played at nearly every Kiss concert to this day, and for much of the band’s non-makeup years the title track and the bluesy Stanley showcase “I Still Love You” were staples of their live shows.

 Other highlights include Stanley’s wonderfully over-the-top “Keep Me Comin’,” along with the riff-heavy “War Machine” and “Killer.”
 But the album’s true heart lies in a pair of Simmons-fronted tracks, which hint at the band’s determination to overcome the often self-created chaos that had enveloped them in recent years.

 First up is “Saint and Sinner,” a lurching and surprisingly sophisticated rocker which finds the Demon kissing off his former bandmate Frehley in barely-masked terms — “Without you it’s aces high.”
 “Rock and Roll Hell” treads in similar territory as Simmons ponders losing his place in the rock world (“This time the pressure’s really on”) with songwriting help from Bryan Adams.
 Both of these songs are packed with dramatic moments and depth without ever seeming gimmicky; it makes you wonder if this was the sonic and lyrical territory Kiss were aiming for with The Elder.

-Even though Creatures of the Night marked not just a strong return to form, but new levels of songwriting, arrangement and performance skill, the record failed once again to reconnect the band with their understandably distrusting audience.
+Even though Creatures of the Night marked a strong return to form and new levels of songwriting, arrangement and performance skill, the record failed to reconnect the band with their understandably distrusting audience.
 In later years Creatures would get the recognition it deserved, but in order to get themselves back in the national spotlight Kiss would have to make a drastic and previously unthinkable change.